2019 Digital Transformation Summit Speakers

 Jako van Blerk, Macomb County

-The Information Technology field has become an interest of mine through its use in business applications and processes.
+The IT field has become an interest of mine through its use in business applications and processes.
 It has been my career path for more than fifteen years, of which the last eight years have been in Project Management, Management & Leadership positions, including Executive Management.

 The dynamic nature of the Information Technology world create new challenges every day; I think that the ever changing environment is one of the main reasons I thoroughly enjoy what I am doing.
 I am a loyal, dedicated individual that excels under pressure and difficult situations.